helidon-io/helidon/docs/mp/openapi/openapi.md

 When you build your app the plug-in generates the Jandex index `META-INF/jandex.idx` and `maven` adds it to the application JAR.

-#### Indexing dependencies

 Invoking the Jandex plug-in as described above indexes only the types in your project.
-Some dependencies might include their own Jandex index and, in that case, OpenAPI finds information about the types in the dependency as well.

-But if the signatures of your resource methods refer to types from dependencies that do not have their own indexes then you should customize how you use the plug-in.
+If the signatures of your resource methods refer to types from dependencies that do not have their own indexes then you should customize how you use the plug-in.